alexjoverm/typescript-library-starter/README.md

 ...
 ```

-#### What is `npm install` doing the first time runned?
+#### What is `npm install` doing on first run?

 It runs the script `tools/init` which sets up everything for you.
 In short, it:
- - Configures RollupJS for the build, which creates the bundles.
+ - Configures RollupJS for the build, which creates the bundles
  - Configures `package.json` (typings file, main file, etc)
  - Renames main src and test files